Ciaran-Hughes/ETHNode_Docker/Readme.md

 ## Description

 The purpose of this project is to run a modified version of geth along side the official version of lighthouse.
-This allows the user to send transactions to the Ethereum blockchain without needing an external endpoint provider (for privacy), or to implement MEV strategies in a modified version of geth.
+This allows the user to send transactions (via a wallet) to the Ethereum blockchain without needing an external endpoint provider (for privacy), or to implement MEV strategies in a modified version of geth.

 The Ethereum execution client is chosen to be geth.
 This project builds a docker image from the latest ethereum/go-client github repo.
 This allows the user to edit the github repo in order to point the Dockerfile to a modified version of geth, and run a modified geth instead of the official version.